 When it comes to starting up a business, it can be quite difficult to gain the initial traction.
 This is compounded by the fact that if you do not have the proper documents to help your business thrive, you open yourself up to key vulnerabilities that other companies can take advantage of in a court of law.
 Unfortunately, since many companies do not take these steps prior to growing their businesses by working with a Maryland business attorney, they leave themselves open to legal attacks from competitors.
-In this article, we’ll go over some fundamental legal documents that you should have in place in order to protect your business from third-party competitors.
+In this article, we’ll go over some fundamental legal documents to start up a business that you should have in place in order to protect your business from third-party competitors.
+In this blog, you will know What documents are needed to start up a business.

 1. Business Plan